 If you're going through a family law matter, we understand that it can feel overwhelming and confusing.
-That's why we're here to break down the process in a clear and simple way, so you know what to expect.
-In this guide, we’ll walk you through the family court process, covering all the steps involved and answering your most frequently asked questions including:
+That's why we're here to break down the process clearly, so you know what to expect.

-• What do the family courts do?
+- What do the Family Courts do?

-• Why do people go to family court?
+- Why do people go to Family Court?

 What do the Family Courts do?

-The family courts make decisions on family matters when families, usually separating couples, can’t agree on child access or financial arrangements.
 The job of the family court is to listen to both sides of an argument and make a fair decision.
-The family court deals with things like divorce, child custody, and financial matters.
+The family court deals with divorce, child custody, and financial matters.

-Family cases are handled by judges and magistrates (volunteers who hear cases in courts in their community).
 As matters in this area can be very emotionally charged, the family court encourages parties to use alternative forms of dispute resolution instead of going to court, such as family mediation and arbitration, especially in cases that involve children.

 Why do people go to Family Court?